arez/arez/docs/_docs/development_process.md

     $ ssh-keygen -t rsa -b 4096 -C "peter@realityforge.org" -f ../deploy

 This is a private key and should NOT be checked into source code repository.
-Instead an encrypted version of the file is checked in via:
+Instead an encrypted version of the file is checked.
+See the "Encrypting Files for TravisCI" section below for how to do this.

-    $ mkdir -p etc
-    $ travis encrypt-file ../deploy etc/deploy
-    $ git add etc/deploy.enc

-Then update the travis configuration file as specified by `travis encrypt-file` command and append the following lines after the new line.
+Then update the travis configuration file in the `before_install` section and after the encrypted file has been decoded add the following.

 ```yaml
   - chmod 600 ../deploy